GStreamer/gstreamer/markdown/design/keyframe-force.md

 When using RTP packets can get lost or receivers can be added at any time, they may request a new key frame.

-An downstream element sends an upstream "GstForceKeyUnit" event up the pipeline.
+An downstream element sends an upstream `GstForceKeyUnit` event up the pipeline.

-When an element produces some kind of key unit in output, but has no such concept in its input (like an encoder that takes raw frames), it consumes the event (doesn't pass it upstream), and instead sends a downstream GstForceKeyUnit event and a new keyframe.
+When an element produces some kind of key unit in output, but has no such concept in its input (like an encoder that takes raw frames), it consumes the event (doesn't pass it upstream), and instead sends a downstream `GstForceKeyUnit` event and a new keyframe.